MML eNewsletter

 Pull into curbside pick-up parking and we will bring your items out to you.

-The Marvin Memorial Library's Homebound Program provides free delivery of library materials to homebound residents of Shelby, OH.
+The Marvin Memorial Library's Homebound Delivery Service provides free delivery of library materials to homebound residents of Shelby, OH.
 If you are unable to visit the library due to: age, illness, surgery, physical disability, or lack of transportation, you are eligible for this service.
 Click here to learn more about all of our Outreach Services.

 Contact us at 419-347-5576 Web: marvinlibrary.org